 Skip to content

-Google Chrome has the Memory Saver feature that essentially helps restore the system’s memory by cutting off the background tabs and activities.
-It also supports Efficiency Mode in Windows PC, which is similar to the memory saver.
+Google Chrome has a Memory Saver feature that helps restore the system’s memory by cutting off the background tabs and activities.
+It also supports Efficiency Mode in Windows PC, similar to the memory saver.

-However, when running on low memory, Chrome utilizes the system hardware to delegate the process.
-One such option is Hardware Acceleration, which typically uses the system’s Graphical Processing Unit (GPU) to render and process the intensive graphical task like rendering 3D web elements.
+However, Chrome uses system hardware to delegate the process when running on low memory.
+One such option is Hardware Acceleration, which typically uses the system’s Graphical Processing Unit (GPU) to render and process intensive graphical tasks like rendering 3D web elements.

-Using the hardware acceleration helps optimize Chrome’s performance, but it also leads to other browser errors like the page being unresponsive, slow and sluggish, etc. In such cases, we can use the hardware acceleration toggle button to turn on and off as a troubleshooting step to identify and resolve issues.
+The hardware acceleration helps optimize Chrome’s performance but also leads to other browser errors like unresponsiveness, slow, sluggish pages, etc. In such cases, we can use the hardware acceleration toggle button to turn on and off as a troubleshooting step to identify and resolve issues.

 1. Launch Google Chrome on your computer.